contrun/fiber/docs/presentations/cfn.md

 ---

-What we did there was
+What we did in above link was

 ![bg 90%](./send-btc-receive-wbtc.png)